jehnsen/profile-mgnt-frontend/README.md

 7. Added Searchbox and Pagination components that can be shared by diffrent components
 8. Added an animated success message after adding/updating user

+* * Due to time constraints during the exam, I was unable to implement the `Login` functionality `(Authentication & Authorization)` in the application.
+While these features are crucial for securing access and managing user permissions, they were omitted to focus on other aspects of the application within the limited time available. :-)